programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

         certFile: ""
         keyFile: ""

+      # hotfolder path, if set this folder will be created by fylr (if not
+      # exists).
+      webDAVHotfolderPath: "_hotfolder"

       # oauth2 server settings
       oauth2Server:
         # This secret is used to sign authorize codes, access and refresh